alexeadem/qbo-docs/docs/qce.md

 QBO is tailored to the demands of resource-intensive environments, making it an optimal choice for AI and ML workloads.
 Its commitment to optimized performance ensures that your cloud infrastructure meets the unique requirements of advanced computing applications.

-> In the follow demo we'll do a sub-second deployment of a QBO instance, and we will be accesing the instance via SSH.
+> In the following demo we'll do a sub-second deployment of a QBO instance, and we will be accesing the instance via SSH.

 #### 1. Get `qbo` API version